-An extra weight of 10g can be added to the mouse through a removable weight which comes in the box.
+An extra weight of 10g can be added to the mouse through a removable weight that comes in the box.
 For more customization – the side buttons can be replaced with a non-clickable mold to avoid accidental clicks.
 Overall it has everything that you would expect from a pro mouse.

 2. Razer Lancehead Tournament Edition

-Razer has made its name in the gaming industry by delivering outstanding products that provide great gaming experience.
+Razer has made its name in the gaming industry by delivering outstanding products that provide a great gaming experience.

 Design and Build Quality